foolchauhan/docs/docs/interview/java/interview_questions_v01.md

 parent: Java
 grand_parent: Interview
 ---
-# How to execute Threads sequentialy in java?
+# How to execute Threads sequentially in java?

 To execute threads sequentially in Java, ensuring one thread completes before the next starts, you can use the following approaches: